Frank Debenham: Biography

 He returned to Sydney University in 1908, studying geology under Sir Edgeworth David.
 In 1910 he was one of a group of three geologists on Robert Falcon Scott's Antarctic Terra Nova Expedition (1910–1913).
-From January to March 1911 Debenham, along with three other expedition members (Thomas Griffith Taylor, Charles Wright (physicist) and Edgar Evans), explored and mapped the western mountains of Victoria Land (the western journey) performing scientific studies and geological observations.
+From January to March 1911 Debenham, along with three other expedition members (Thomas Griffith Taylor, Charles Wright and Edgar Evans), explored and mapped the western mountains of Victoria Land (the western journey) performing scientific studies and geological observations.
 He did not take part in the ill-fated journey to the South Pole due to a knee injury sustained while playing football in the snow, and instead took part in the second western journey along with Griffith Taylor, Tryggve Gran and Robert Forde.
 On his return from the expedition in 1913, he entered Cambridge University to write up his field notes.

 During World War I, he was a lieutenant with the 7th Battalion, Oxfordshire and Buckinghamshire Light Infantry, serving in France and Salonika, and was severely wounded in August 1916, eventually being demobilized with the rank of major.
 He married Dorothy Lucy Lempriere in January 1917 and was awarded the Order of the British Empire (O.B.E.) in 1919.
 The same year he returned to Cambridge, where he became a fellow of Gonville and Caius College and lecturer in cartography.
 In 1920, with the help of surplus funds raised by public donations in response to the tragedy, Debenham co-founded the Scott Polar Research Institute (Cambridge University) with Raymond Priestley, as a repository of polar information and a centre from which future expeditions could draw on support and experience.
 Debenham had developed the idea of such a learning centre in 1912 while in Antarctica.
 He was unpaid director of the Institute from 1920 to 1946.
 As director of the institute, Debenham, in conjunction with Priestley and one of Shackleton's Endurance scientists, James Wordie, made Cambridge the centre of polar research in Britain.

 In 1926, Debenham was appointed to a lectureship in geography at the University of Cambridge.
 In 1931, Debenham was appointed as the first Professor of Geography in Cambridge.
 During World War II he trained service cadets, lectured to Royal Air Force navigators and devised relief-model techniques for briefing commandos.
 Author of Astrographics: First Steps in Navigation by the Stars, the two editions in 1942 were important works for the R.A.F.'s Bomber offensive against Nazi Germany.
 He was vice-president of the Royal Geographical Society (1951–53) and was awarded their Victoria Medal in 1948, in addition to the American Geographical Society David Livingstone Centenary Medal that year.